 The choice sits with President José Raúl Mulino, who had signalled a decision on whether First Quantum can restart the mine.
 The government and the company have reportedly agreed a starting basis for talks, including the principle that the state owns the mineral resources.

-One option under study would let the company first process copper already dug up and stockpiled, yielding perhaps seventy thousand tonnes in a year without resuming full-scale mining.
-That would be a gradual reopening rather than a sudden switch back on.
+One option under study would let the company first process copper already dug up and stockpiled.
+That could yield perhaps seventy thousand tonnes in a year without resuming full-scale mining.

-For foreign investors and residents, the read-through is simple.
-Panama’s medium-term story is unusually binary right now, and the same decision that shapes the copper market will also decide whether the local economy shifts up a gear or holds its current pace.
+Panama’s medium-term story is unusually binary right now.
+The same decision that shapes the copper market will also decide whether the local economy shifts up a gear or holds its current pace.

 The financial centre remains a strength through all of this.
-Analysts note that the total assets of Panama’s banking sector are worth close to twice the size of the whole economy, a cushion that few small nations enjoy.
+Analysts note that the total assets of Panama’s banking sector are worth close to twice the size of the whole economy, a cushion few small nations enjoy.

 What does the Panama growth forecast depend on?